VVRPanda/ExpPoint-MAE/README.md

  python finetune.py --cfg_name "finetune/ModelNetExample"
  ```

-For further details on how to create a custom configuration file see the CONFIG.md.
+For further details on how to create a custom configuration file see the CONFIG.md inside the *docs* folder.